Learn More About Marcy Jones, Lynchburg Family Law Attorney

 Marcy is a member of the Virginia State Bar, Family Law Section; the Lynchburg Bar Association; the International Academy of Collaborative Professionals; the Virginia Association of Collaborative Professionals; and is a founding member of the Virginia Collaborative Professionals of Lynchburg.
 Marcy’s office is located in Lynchburg, and her clients come from all over Central Virginia including Amherst, Rustburg, and Bedford.

 Marcy has been instrumental in encouraging the use of the collaborative process in resolving divorce cases.
 Marcy is also an experienced, certified personal coach.
-She received her coaching certification through Coach Training Alliance
+She received her coaching certification through Coach Training Alliance.
+Dedicated to helping her clients make informed decisions, she posts articles to her Family Law Blog.

 With a passion for teaching others about effective conflict resolution, Marcy is constantly building upon her strengths with additional training in collaborative law team effectiveness, mediation skills for collaborative attorneys, and interest-based negotiation.
 Through clear communication, peaceful resolution, and creative problem solving, Marcy helps her clients navigate the legal process with integrity, dignity, and grace.